-Bosnia and Herzegovina: Podvelezje wind farm – turbine foundation completed26.
-June 2020. / SEE Energy News
+Bosnia and Herzegovina: Podvelezje wind farm – turbine foundation completed, SEE Energy News

 Foundation for the first turbine of Podvelezje 48 MW wind farm project has been completed and this will be the first of 15 foundations for wind turbines, announced Bosnian power utility EPBiH.